HariSekhon/Spotify-tools/README.md

 ### Backup Spotify Playlists

-Downloads the list of public playlists to playlists.txt and with Spotify playlist IDs to spotify/playlists.txt
+Downloads the list of public playlists to `playlists.txt` (names) and `spotify/playlists.txt` (IDs + names in TSV format)

-For each playlist, downloads the list of playlist tracks in both Spotify URI format (for restores) to `playlists/spotify` as well as human readable "Artist - Track" format to `playlists/`
+For each playlist, downloads the list of playlist tracks to a file of the same name in both human and Spotify usable formats `playlists/` files contain `Artist - Track` format, while `playlists/spotify/` files contain Spotify URI format (for restores)

 ```
 ./bash-tools/spotify_backup.sh